Proud to be part of QEGSMAT

 We use the ‘No Nonsense Spelling’ programme to support our pupils to be good spellers:

-St. John’s Phonics and Spelling Long Term
+St. John’s Phonics And Spelling Long Term OVERVIEW

-© 2023 St John's CE Primary School - Wetley Rocks Made by CODA Education
+© 2024 St John's CE Primary School - Wetley Rocks Made by CODA Education

 St John's CE Primary School - Wetley Rocks